ErolGelbul/instant_dictionary/README.md

 To run the web app:

-1. Install the files
+1. Download the files.
-2. Run main.py to start JustPy
+2. Run main.py to start JustPy.
 3. Launch in on your browser.
 4. Go to the `development server`.